-Initial Continuity of Operations Plan (COOP) delegation of authority will follow school-specific guidelines utilizing the described orders of succession.
-Lines of succession mirror those of day-to-day operations of the school.
+The Initial Continuity of Operations Plan (COOP) delegation of authority will follow school-specific guidelines utilizing the described orders of succession.
+The lines of succession mirror those of the school's day-to-day operations.

-A predetermined Order of Succession is designed to allow for an orderly, and predefined, transition of leadership.
+A predetermined Order of Succession is designed to allow for an orderly and predefined transition of leadership.
 Successors will serve only until the Superintendent designates a replacement.
 In some circumstances, the division may choose to delegate specific authorities in a manner other than the order of succession to ensure the requirements for competency related to essential functions are met.
 Additionally, specific limitations may be implemented during continuity or emergency situations.